 Yet Stewart grew increasingly dissatisfied with the quality of instruction at Howard and became one of the first black students to enroll in the University of South Carolina at Columbia in 1874.
 In December 1875, Stewart graduated with Bachelor of Arts and L.L.B. degrees.

 After graduation, Stewart married Charlotte Pearl Harris and taught mathematics at the State Agricultural and Mechanical College in Orangeburg between 1877 and 1878.
-He also he joined the law firm of South Carolina Congressman Robert Brown Elliott.
-In 1877 Stewart became an ordained minister in the African Methodist Episcopal Church and three years later was appointed pastor of the Bethel AME Church in New York in 1880.
+He also joined the law firm of South Carolina Congressman Robert Brown Elliott.
+In 1877, Stewart became an ordained minister in the African Methodist Episcopal Church and three years later was appointed pastor of the Bethel AME Church in New York.

 In New York, Stewart emerged as a national civil rights leader, respected attorney, and writer.
-In 1883, however, he migrated to Liberia, Africa to serve as a professor at Liberia College.
+In 1883, however, he migrated to Liberia to serve as a professor at Liberia College.
 By 1885 Stewart returned to New York and wrote about his African experience in Liberia: The Americo-African Republic (1886).

 Restless, Stewart relocated to Hawaii in 1898.
 There, he hoped to advance his legal practice.
 After achieving little success, he moved to London, England in 1905, and in 1911 returned to Liberia, where he was appointed an Associate Justice of the Liberian Supreme Court.
 His criticism of Liberia’s president resulted in his removal from the court in 1914.